mxsgrs/WebApiStarterPack/ReadMe.md

 ## Introduction

 This project implements a web API with ASP.NET Core 8 with the most common features.
 It is paired with a SQL Server database using a code first approach.
+While this project use Docker for running a local database, which is very handy, the main goal is not to cover DevOps technologies.
+This content focus primarily on building a simple ASP.NET web API with the latest technologies.

+### Prerequisites

+Before anything please install if they are not already the following elements
+- Download and install **.NET 8** [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
+- Download and install **Docker Desktop** [here](https://docs.docker.com/desktop/install/windows-install/)

+### Run

+In order to run this application
+- Execute **LocalDatabase.bat** in the root folder
+- Run **Starter.WebApi** project

 ## Features